What is an arthrogram? An arthrogram is an X-ray image or picture of the inside of a joint (e.g. shoulder,…Read more

 There are no absolute contraindications.

-Anticoagulants are a relative contraindication for core biopsy.
-If the patient is taking an anticoagulant such as warfarin, arrangements are usually made by the referring doctor to ensure the clotting parameters are within an acceptable range prior to the core biopsy.
-It is safe to perform a core biopsy on a patient taking aspirin although there may be less bruising if the aspirin is stopped three days prior to the biopsy.
+Anticoagulation is a relative contraindication for core biopsy.
+If the patient is taking warfarin, arrangements are usually made by the referring doctor to ensure the clotting parameters are within an acceptable range before the core biopsy.
+Biopsy is considered safe if the INR is <1.6, but is also feasible without complications when the INR is <3.

-There is a risk of infection, however this is very uncommon.
+There is a risk of infection; however, this is very uncommon.

-A pneumothorax is a very rare complication but may occur after biopsy of a lesion close to the chest wall.
+A pneumothorax is a very rare complication, but may occur after biopsy of a lesion close to the chest wall.